fatoyinbovictory/bucodel-sis/README.md

 ## Installation

+In a terminal, do the following:

-1. Clone the repository: git clone <https://github.com/fatoyinbovictory/bucodel-sis.git>
+1. Clone the repository: `git clone https://github.com/fatoyinbovictory/bucodel-sis.git`
 2. Install dependencies: `npm install`
 3. Start the server: `npm start`
 ## Usage